danielw97/stardew-access/docs/changelogs/latest.md

 ### Feature Updates

-- Allow tile viewer in purchasing and moving animal menus.
+- [Tile Viewer] Allowed tile viewer while purchasing and moving animal menus.
-- [Tile Viewer] Add continuous cursor movement when keys are held down.
-(Doesn't work with precision movement)
+- [Tile Viewer] Added continuous cursor movement when keys are held down. *Doesn't work with precision movement.*

 ### Bug Fixes

-- Updated priorities of widget/components fixing #398 (Should be removed from final changelog as it was caused from previous pr)
-- fixed new categories not being loaded because of a bug in  `CATEGORY::AddNewCategory`.
+- Fixed new categories not being loaded because of a bug in  `CATEGORY::AddNewCategory`.
-- [Tile Viewer Builder Menus] Fixed indefinite panning of viewport when cursor reaches map's edges; #309
+- [Tile Viewer in Menus] Fixed indefinite panning of viewport when cursor reaches map's edges; #309
-- Fix categories for certain items:
+- Fixed categories for certain items:
     - Moved workbench and feed hopper to interactable category
     - Fixed empty feeding benches showing up in other category
     - Moved storage furniture (dressers) to containers